Petroniuss/groupcache/readme.md

 (On machine #5 of a set of N machines running the same code)

-- Is the value of "foo" in local memory because it's super hot?
+- Is the value of `"foo"` in local memory because it's super hot?
 If so, use it.

-- Is the value of "foo" in local memory because peer #5 (the current peer) is the owner of it?
+- Is the value of `"foo"` in local memory because peer `#5` (the current peer) is the owner of it?
 If so, use it.

-- Amongst all the peers in my set of N, am I the owner of the key "foo"? (e.g. does it consistent hash to 5?)
+- Amongst all the peers in my set of N, am I the owner of the key `"foo"`? (e.g. does it consistent hash to 5?)
 If so, load it.
 If other callers come in, via the same process or via RPC requests from peers, they block waiting for the load to finish and get the same answer.
 If not, RPC to the peer that's the owner and get the answer.
 If the RPC fails, just load it locally (still with local dup suppression).

 ## Examples
- - There is one example showing how to run groupcache alongside a simple axum server deployed on k8s, see [examples/kubernetes-service-discovery](examples/kubernetes-service-discovery).
+ - There is one example showing how to run groupcache alongside a simple axum server deployed on k8s, see [examples/kubernetes-service-discovery](https://github.com/Petroniuss/groupcache/tree/main/examples/kubernetes-service-discovery).

 ## Documentation
 See <https://docs.rs/groupcache> and <https://docs.rs/groupcache/struct.Groupcache.html>